Eamonn O'Kane

-Eamonn O'Kane (born 18 March 1982) is an Irish former professional boxer who held the IBF Intercontinental middleweight title.
+Eamonn O'Kane (born 18 March 1982) is a former professional boxer from Northern Ireland who competed from 2011 to 2015.
+At regional level, he held the Irish middleweight title in 2013, and won the Prizefighter series in 2012.

 Amateur career

 As captain of the Northern Irish team, O'Kane won the gold medal at the 2010 Commonwealth Games in the middleweight division.